LCSB-BioCore/COBREXA.jl/docs/src/tutorials/4_modifying.md

 ## Manual modifications

-Certain model types, including [`CoreModel`](@ref) and [`StandardModel`](@ref), are built from mutable `strucs` that you are free to modify as you want.
+Certain model types, including [`CoreModel`](@ref) and [`StandardModel`](@ref), are built from mutable `structs` that you are free to modify as you want.

 [`CoreModel`](@ref) consists of sparse matrices and vectors that describe the model precisely.
 For example, modifying a bound of the reaction is as simple as